-In the event that collection procedures are instituted hereon, I agree to pay the full unpaid balance due on my account, plus costs of any collection agency used for the collection up to an additional 40% of the unpaid balance due, plus all expenses of collection including court costs and a reasonable attorney fee, if such is incurred.
+In the event that collection procedures are instituted hereon, I agree to pay all expenses of collection, including court costs and a reasonable attorney fee, if such is incurred.
+I understand and agree that this will take place in Madison County and waive any right to defend this action elsewhere.